Minne-Ha-Ha II: 1998 renovation

-The ship became so popular over the years that Bill Dow, Wilbur's son, decided to modify the Minne.
+The ship's demand was becoming higher so Bill Dow, Wilbur's son, decided to modify the Minne.
 Since she did not fit the requirements of the Americans with Disabilities Act, meaning she was not handicapped accessible, along with her difficult navigation because of her low speed, the decision was made to lengthen the vessel.
-On September 14, 1998, she sailed up to the drydock at Baldwin and her hull was replaced with a new, well-designed one.
+On September 14, 1998, she sailed up to the dry-dock at Baldwin and her hull was replaced with a new, well-designed one.
 Her midsection was cut into two pieces, and 34 feet of the hull was installed between them.
 On December 9 of that year, she was launched back into the lake and towed back to the Steel Pier by the Mohican, where her superstructure was completed.
 Her renovation was completed in late May 1999.
 She was also given a handicap-accessible elevator to provide access to her second deck.
 A small propeller powered by a Caterpillar diesel engine was added in front of her paddlewheel as a backup safety measure to assist the ship in the event that it was to lose steam power, as had happened in the past.
 A propeller was added to assist the much larger Minne in docking and preventing the ship from becoming beached on large rocks next to her dock due to the lake's strong winds.
 The Minne-Ha-Ha is only powered by her steam paddle wheel during her trip.
 Her signature twin split stacks were removed and replaced by a 30-foot-tall sleek, single stack, and her three steam whistles were mounted to the new stack.
 The old stacks are still viewable from their mounting location on the Steel Pier.
 She retains her steam calliope and plays it after every cruise.
 A 12 x 20 ft. skylight was added to her top deck.
 After renovation, the Minne upgraded to a length of 137 feet and a draft of 3 feet 9 inches.
 She has a top speed of approximately 8 mph.

 21st century

 In 2001, her paddlewheel was rebuilt.

 After the 2007 season, her skylight was removed and replaced with an elevated seating area, which provides more seats with an escalated view.

-In 2008, "Happy Birthday" was played on her calliope to honor the 100th birthday of the Mohican.
+In 2008 the words "Happy Birthday" were played on her calliope to honor the 100th birthday of the Mohican.

-In 2013, the Lake George Steamboat Company revived an old tradition of steamers playing their calliopes as they enter Lake George Village returning to por, in addition to playing it after each cruise.
+In 2013, the Lake George Steamboat Company revived an old tradition of steamers playing their calliopes as they enter Lake George Village returning to port, in addition to playing it after each cruise.

 Cruises

 Since August 1, 1969, the Minne makes six-hourly trips each day; daily during the summer months, and on weekends during the spring and fall.
-Due to the boat's popularity, a seventh-hour cruise was added over the years, as well as a moonlight entertainment cruise on Saturday nights.
+Along with this they added moonlight entertainment cruise on Saturday nights.